This Ambrosia Salad recipe is an old family favorite. Sweet and refreshing, this side dish (or dessert) needs just a handful of ingredients.

 More Dessert Salads

 Did your family love this Ambrosia Salad?
-Be sure to leave a rating and a comment below!
+Leave a rating and a comment below!

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text